harvic3/nodetskeleton/README.md

     );
   };
 ```
-So, the result for the Iterator of this example is something like:
+Then, the Iterator result for this example is something like:

 ```json
 {